Ivshti/linvodb3/README.md

 ### Events
+- insert - only before a new doc is inserted in DB
+- save - saved before any object is persisted to DB
+- inserted
+- updated
+- remove
+- removed
+- saved

 ### Updating documents
 `db.update(query, update, options, callback)` will update all documents matching `query` according to the `update` rules: